aras-p/UnityGaussianSplatting/readme.md

 # Gaussian Splatting playground in Unity

-SIGGRAPH 2023 had a paper "[**3D Gaussian Splatting for Real-Time Radiance Field Rendering**](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/)" by Kerbl, Kopanas, Leimkühler, Drettakis that looks pretty cool!
+SIGGRAPH 2023 had a paper "[**3D Gaussian Splatting for Real-Time Radiance Field Rendering**](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/)" by Kerbl, Kopanas, Leimkühler, Drettakis that is really cool!
 Check out their website, source code repository, data sets and so on.
 I've decided to try to implement the realtime visualization part (i.e. the one that takes already-produced gaussian splat "model" file) in Unity.

 ![Screenshot](/docs/Images/shotOverview.jpg?raw=true "Screenshot")

-The original paper code has a purely CUDA-based realtime renderer; other people have done their own implementations (e.g. WebGPU at [cvlab-epfl](https://github.com/cvlab-epfl/gaussian-splatting-web), Taichi at [wanmeihuali](https://github.com/wanmeihuali/taichi_3d_gaussian_splatting), etc.).

-Code in here so far is randomly cribbled together from reading the paper (as well as earlier literature on EWA splatting), looking at the official CUDA implementation, and so on.
-Current state:
-- The code does **not** use the "tile-based splat rasterizer" bit from the paper; it just draws each gaussian splat as an oriented quad that covers the extents of it.
-- Splat color accumulation is done by rendering front-to-back, with a blending mode that results in the same accumulated color as their tile-based renderer.
-- Splat sorting is done with a AMD FidelityFX derived radix sort.
+Everything in this repository is based on that "OG" gaussian splatting paper.
+Towards end of 2023, there's a ton of [new gaussian splatting research](https://github.com/MrNeRF/awesome-3D-gaussian-splatting) coming out; _none_ of that is in this project.

+Status as of 2023 December is that I'm not planning on any significant further developments.

 ## Usage

 :warning: Note: this is all _**a toy**_ that I'm just playing around with.
-If you file bugs or feature requests, I will most likely just ignore them and do whatever I please.
+If you file bugs or feature requests, I will most likely just ignore them.
 I told you so! :warning:

 Download or clone this repository and open `projects/GaussianExample` as a Unity project (I use Unity 2022.3, other versions might also work).
-Note that the project requires DX12 or Vulkan on Windows, i.e. DX11 will not work.
+Note that the project requires DX12 or Vulkan on Windows, i.e. **DX11 will not work**.
 This is **not tested at all on mobile/web**, and probably does not work there.

 <img align="right" src="docs/Images/shotAssetCreator.png" width="250px">